decameters/liz-real-estate/README.md

 # Weekend Challenge 5 - Angular, Mongo, Bootstrap Oh My

 Welcome to weekend challenge 5!
 This weekend, you will take on the role of an application developer for a real estate company.
 You will be working with data that we will be providing to you.
-It will be a collection called *listings*.
-Inside of it, you will find information for properties that are either "for rent" or "for sale".
+After importing the data (instructions below), you should have two collections, *listings* and *rentals*.
+Inside of your collections, you will find information for properties that are either "for rent" or "for sale".

-You job, is to get this data onto the DOM, accounting for the inconsistent datatypes that are possible with MongoDB.
-But additionally, let’s bring in Bootstrap to the mix to make sure that the application looks as good as possible.
+You job, is to get this data onto the DOM.
+Use client side routing (`angular-route`) to display the rentals on a separate tab from the listings for purchase.
+For base mode, make your HTTP requests from your controllers.
+There should be two navigation buttons on the page allowing the user to switch between the two views.
+Additionally, let’s bring in Bootstrap to the mix to make sure that the application looks as good as possible.

 ## Project Requirements